TomAs-1226/3020-season-bot-2026/README.md

 # Team 3020 Robot Code

-Hey!
-This is the code for Team 3020's 2026 season robot.
-We're a sister team of Team 5805 (Alphabot) and they helped us get started with this code.

-## What's This Robot Do?

-Our robot picks up game pieces from the floor and shoots them at targets.
-Pretty standard FRC stuff!
+Hello Team 3020 this is the scafolding code for the basic subsystems implemented with out the **SWERVE** subsystem for this robot

 ### The Mechanisms